-If your home has the Nest Thermostat you may have heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you have probably read about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.

-For complete instructions, go to Nest Support page.
+For more detailed instructions, go to Nest Support page.
 For a quick overview, keep on reading:

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi